424005659-arch/My-Portfolio/Week4-Activity/README.md

 Color Theme
 - Header/Footer: Turquoise (`#40e0d0`)
 - Navbar: Black (`#111111`)
-The color shown here is to the left of the neutral temperature.The color displayed here is purer than the neutral temperature, although this is for easier reading.
+The color shown here is to the left of the neutral temperature.
+The color displayed here is purer than the neutral temperature, although this is for easier reading.

 Author's Name: Keanu Sean G. Gabuya